Mamiglia/Requester-Bot/README.md

 FEATURES (not bugs):
 This bot is not a simple do-a-request bot, it allows admins to refuse, accept or vote a request by users Wait what?
 -
 When a User do a request the bot sends the message to the staff group and then the admins can decide:
--Refusing the request (maybe is too stupid, or whatever)\n -Accepting a Request (maybe is really an intelligent request)\n -Send the request to the public group of your channel, so the request will be voted by users
+-Refusing the request (maybe is too stupid, or whatever) -Accepting a Request (maybe is really an intelligent request) -Send the request to the public group of your channel, so the request will be voted by users

 Complete (and quite simple) customization all the fields that have a '$' in them have to be customized (See definitions.md to learn more)
 Up to 2 different type of request